-Caroline Horste graduated from Eastern Michigan University in August 2014 with a Master’s of Arts in College Counseling and currently works as a Program Coordinator for transfer students and parent & family programs.
+Caroline Horste graduated from Eastern Michigan University in August 2014 with a Master of Arts in College Counseling and currently works as a Program Coordinator for Transfer Student Orientation and Parent & Family Programs.
 She completed a year of practicum and internship experiences in various settings, as well as holding a degree-long graduate assistantship in the Department of Campus Life at EMU.
 She has volunteered since September 2011 with SafeHouse Center of Ann Arbor as a member of their response teams for both sexual assault and domestic violence, and in Fall 2013 facilitated a 12-week group for female survivors of domestic or sexual violence housed in the Washtenaw County Jail.
 Her co-authored research on self-authorship in first generation female student leaders has been accepted for presentation at regional conferences, as well as at TEDxEMU in 2013.
 (See the video here!)
 She holds a BS in Professional Geology, and brings a strong background in math, science, and problem-solving to her current role in the fields of counseling and student affairs.

 I am an INFJ to the core.
 My “strengths”, based on the StrengthsFinder 2.0, are: Developer, Ideation, Intellection, Learner, and Empathy.
 Balancing these cognition-oriented strengths, with which I strongly identify, with my very emotionally-oriented MBTI results has been eye-opening – and has influenced and impacted the way that I conceptualize student affairs work in general, and specifically career counseling.
 You can read more about that here!